edgelesssys/constellation/rfc/attestation-config.md

 Until then we have to implement a custom solution:

-To determine which values are selected when `latest` is configured we populate a field `last-seen-on` in each object within the AWS API.
+To determine which values are selected when `latest` is configured we populate a field `first-seen-on` in each object within the AWS API.
 There are only three objects in the API at all times.
 Two objects that represent measurements we have already seen on an EC2 instance.
 One object that represents a newly released firmware that has not been seen on any machine.